 Providing Debt Relief Solutions for Thousands of Individuals in Georgia

 In a time when it may feel as if the world is caving in around you, bankruptcy could very well be your best option.
 At Cherney Law Firm, I know the level of stress and pressure that insurmountable debt can place on a person.
-Since 2006, I have personally handled over 2,000 individual bankruptcy cases, providing amicable solutions for people throughout Marietta and the surrounding cities of Georgia.
+Since 2006, I have personally handled thousands of individual bankruptcy cases, providing amicable solutions for people throughout Marietta and the surrounding cities of Georgia.
 Past client testimonials have given proof of my level of dedication and care towards each case I take on.
 Take a look at the following review I received from a previous client who walked away retaining the legal help he needed:

 "Mr. Cherney was there from the beginning till the end.
 He kept me informed throughout the entire process.
 Very knowledgeable and always available for any questions/concerns I may have had.
 Best lawyer experience I have ever had."